StrEnum/StrEnum/README.md

 # StrEnum

 StrEnum is a tiny library that allows to create string-based enums in C#.
-Using strings instead of numerics gives your state more meaning when it crosses the boundaries of your .NET application.
+Give your data more meaning by using strings over numerics while retaining type safety.

 StrEnum targets .NET Standard 2.0 and has no external dependencies.